 Tender chicken thighs are gently simmered with onions, cumin, saffron, and lemon, creating a fragrant sauce that’s rich without being heavy.
-As the chicken cooks, it absorbs the warm spices and citrus notes, becoming juicy and flavorful.

 Behind the Recipe